 Photovoltaics - Watts per Area

 Calculator for the achievable power of a photovoltaic system on a certain area.
-Solar cells can generate 160 watts (watt-peak, Wp) per square meter.
+Solar cells can generate 200 watts (watt-peak, Wp) per square meter.
+This is the status in 2024, the value has grown significantly in the last few years, in the year 2010 it was about 80 Wp/m².
+It will probably continue to grow steadily for a few more years.
 The practical value is a bit lower because the solar panels have a frame and a gap between them.
 Also, the available area often can't be filled completely, which is especially relevant for small areas.
 For this, see the calculator modules per area.
+Roof systems sometimes have areas that cannot or should not be used, such as skylights or chimneys.
+In free field plants however, the distance between the individual tables must be taken into account.
+These missing areas must be deducted from the available area before the calculation.

 Example: on a roof with an area of 50 square meters, 45 can be covered with a photovoltaic system.
-The expected power is then almost seven kilowatts peak.
+The expected power is then about 8.7 kilowatts peak.
+If, on the other hand, you are dealing with an free field system with 8 hectares (8000 square meters) of covered area, then you can expect a little more than 1.5 megawatts peak.

 Solar - Photovoltaics - Calculator | German: Photovoltaik - Rechner